Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 In Actyx Pond you implement a fish by creating an object with a couple of properties.
 You must provide the fish with an ID, an initial state, the `onEvent` function and information about where to get the chat messages from, a so-called _event stream tag_.

-First add the following imports to the top of the `index.ts` file:
+First, add the following imports to the top of the `index.ts` file:

 ```ts
 import { FishId, Pond, Fish, Tag } from '@actyx/pond'